raku-community-modules/Digest-PSHA1/README.md

 COPYRIGHT AND LICENSE
 =====================

+Copyright 2014-2017 Tobias Leich

-Copyright 2014-2017 Tobias Leich, 2023 Raku Community
+Copyright 2023, 2024 Raku Community

 This library is free software; you can redistribute it and/or modify it under the Artistic License 2.0.